About Okta

 - Grant Serval the

-role.
-This will allow Serval to access all resources in your account, but only using the API scopes you configured previously. - Assign another set of predefined roles.
-We recommend “Group Administrator” and “Application Administrator” at a minimum.
+- Assign another set of predefined roles.
+We recommend “Group Administrator”, “Organization Administrator” and “Application Administrator” at a minimum.
 Here is an article which outlines the different permissions which can be accessed with these roles.

 - Create a custom role.
 This option can be used if you want to configure fine grained permissions for Serval.
 Again, API scopes also govern which actions Serval can take in your Okta account.